 The treatment(s) you choose must be based on your child’s strengths and needs.
 Knowing what your child needs and enjoys, and what you and your child can withstand, will help you plan a program to meet those needs and fit into the family’s schedule.
 It’s best to use the team of experts that you know well and trust, and that you feel knows your child well, to help with identifying the best choices.

 Pursuing evidence based treatments will help ensure that the treatment you try will be safe.
 These treatments have gone through scientifically based research to help distinguish them from therapies that may be “fads,” experimental (and not yet proven), or, at the very worst, harmful.
-They have been proven effective for treating certain individuals with Autism Spectrum Disorder (ASD), however not every evidence based treatment works for every individual with ASD.
+They have been proven effective for treating certain individuals on the autism spectrum, however not every evidence based treatment works for every individual on the spectrum.
 It is therefore critical to research not only what a treatment does, but also who it is designed for and who can benefit from it.
 The CAR Autism Roadmap™ includes information on many evidence based treatments as well as other therapies that you may have heard of.
 Gather as much information about any therapy you are considering so that you can make an educated decision about what treatments to try.

 When you begin a new therapy, it is important to begin one treatment at a time and wait before adding a new one.
 This will allow you to be able to determine if a particular treatment is working.
 Before you begin any new treatment, you and your child’s therapists will need to determine what outcomes you hope to achieve from the treatment.
 Establish your child’s “baseline” before the treatment begins.
 For example, if the treatment goal is to reduce your child’s aggressive behavior, you need to determine how often your child currently hits, bites, etc. Then during and after the treatment, regularly collect data to measure your child’s progress towards the outcome goals.